-This summer over 900 young people aged 15-17 will be taking part in the NCS programme run by Charlton Athletic Community Trust (CACT).
-NCS is a four-week programme designed to help young people become more rounded individuals by building their confidence and developing life skills.
+This summer around 1000 young people aged 15-17 will be taking part in the NCS programme run by Charlton Athletic Community Trust (CACT) across South East London and Kent.
+NCS is a 3/4 week programme designed to help young people become more rounded individuals by building their confidence and developing life skills.

 The programme involves a week away at an activity camp followed by a week on site at a prestigious university.
 After this, the participants will then return to their local communities to plan and deliver a social action project of their design.

 To help deliver this exciting programme, CACT is looking for enthusiastic and committed applicants to work in the role of Youth Mentor.
 Youth Mentors will work alongside an Assistant Youth Mentor to guide a team of 10-15 young people through their NCS experience.